python/cpython/Doc/library/pathlib.rst

 pathlib's path normalization may render it unsuitable for some applications:

-1. pathlib normalizes ``Path("foo/")`` to ``Path("foo")``, which changes a
+1. pathlib normalizes ``Path("my_folder/")`` to ``Path("my_folder")``, which
-   path's meaning when supplied to various operating system APIs and command-line utilities.
-Specifically, the absence of a trailing separator allows the path to be resolved as either a file or directory, rather than a directory only.
+   changes a path's meaning when supplied to various operating system APIs and command-line utilities.
+Specifically, the absence of a trailing separator may allow the path to be resolved as either a file or directory, rather than a directory only.
-2. pathlib normalizes ``Path("./foo")`` to ``Path("foo")``, which changes a
+2. pathlib normalizes ``Path("./my_program")`` to ``Path("my_program")``,
-   path's meaning when used as an executable search path, such as in a shell or when spawning a child process.
+   which changes a path's meaning when used as an executable search path, such as in a shell or when spawning a child process.
 Specifically, the absence of a separator in the path may force it to be looked up in :envvar:`PATH` rather than the current directory.

 As a consequence of these differences, pathlib is not a drop-in replacement for :mod:`os.path`.